tlbravo/sql_squirrel_census/README.md

     * They may venture out at night in search of food due to less competition than the daytime.
     * Volunteers are more likely to spot them closer to the ground.

 * More squirrels who approached humans were not found eating.

+* Out of the three sounds squirrels made (kuks, quaas, and moans) most squirrels were observed making kuks.
+Followed by quaas and lastly moans.

 ## Conclusions